TechWithNate/iteneray/README.md

 ```bash
 git clone https://github.com/TechWithNate/iteneray.git
 ```
-NB: make sure git is intalled on your machine.
+NB: make sure git is installed on your machine.
 Once you clone the project, open android studio and click open from folder and select where project is cloned.

 Allow all dependencies and ready to run.